top of page

 Student supplies: folder, pencil.

-Guitar Small Group Lessons 4th-12th: Students learn how to form chords, how to strum, and how to play songs!
+LIMITED: Guitar Small Group Lessons, 4th-12th: Students learn how to form chords, how to strum, and how to play songs!
 We start by focusing on rhythm guitar and learning how to carry chord progressions.
 Lessons will also introduce basic music theory and the fundamentals of music.
 We will focus on playing music and having fun while we learn!
 No background knowledge is required.
 Each student will need to bring their own guitar.

 Teacher: E. Roy Lee